Oil prices jump after U.S. air strike kills top Iranian commander

 NEW YORK (Reuters) - Oil prices jumped to the highest level in more than three months on Friday after the U.S. killed a top Iranian military commander in Iraq, sparking fears that escalating conflict in the region could disrupt global oil supplies.

-An early air strike at the Baghdad Airport killed Major-General Qassem Soleimani, architect of Iran’s spreading military influence in the Middle East and a hero among many Iranians and Shi’ites in the region.
+U.S. Secretary of State Mike Pompeo said Soleimani was planning attacks on U.S. facilities and workers in Iraq, Lebanon, Syria and other countries.

-A U.S. official said Soleimani was planning an imminent attack on U.S. facilities and workers in Iraq, Lebanon, Syria and other countries.
+Tensions between the United States and Iran have flared over the past year as Washington reimposed sanctions on Tehran and in the aftermath of a missile and drone attack on oil installations of the Saudi Aramco company that U.S. officials blamed Iran for.

-Iran’s Supreme Leader Ayatollah Ali Khamenei said harsh revenge awaited the “criminals” who killed Soleimani.
+The Soleimani attack has brought those tensions back to the forefront, fanning worries about a squeeze on crude supplies, though the effect of the increased geopolitical risk remains unclear.

 “If the situation worsened, and oil supplies were disrupted, this could have broader economic and financial market impacts through a sharp rise in crude oil prices,” UBS Global Wealth Management’s chief investment officer Mark Haefele said in a note.